 - new technologies and different tech stacks

-A core part of the experience is spending five weeks at ThoughtWorks University (TWU) with ThoughtWorkers from all over the world, discovering the values, practices and principles that have made ThoughtWorks successful.
-This is an intensive, hands-on experience, learning how to build working software from week one.
-Your dedicated trainer is an experienced ThoughtWorker and will support you through your learning journey.
+A core part of the experience is spending a few weeks at Thoughtworks University (TWU) with Thoughtworkers from different regions around the globe, discovering the values, practices and principles that have made Thoughtworks successful.
+This is an intensive, hands-on experience, learning how to build working software from day one.
+Your dedicated trainer is an experienced Thoughtworker and will support you through your learning journey.
 By the end of the program you'll have real experience in what you do.
 TWU won’t teach you everything but will provide you with the foundations to become a successful consultant with us.

-ThoughtWorks University terms are currently remote to ensure the safety of all ThoughtWorkers.
+Important note: Thoughtworks University terms are currently remote to ensure the safety of all Thoughtworkers.

 There are 4 intakes each year - February, April, August and October!